-Tasha Lewis, PhD., is an Assistant Professor in the Department of Fiber Science & Apparel Design and teaches in the area of fashion design management.
+Tasha Lewis, PhD., is an Associate Professor in the Department of Fiber Science & Apparel Design and teaches in the area of fashion design management.
 Her research interests include the disruptive impact of technology in the apparel industry, the behavior of fashion brands, global and domestic apparel production ("glocalization") issues, and the significance of social responsibility and sustainability throughout the apparel supply chain.
 Dr. Lewis has also worked in the apparel industry in areas of production, sourcing, and retail operations and maintains ongoing contact with industry professionals to inform her research.
-She is a faculty fellow of Cornell’s Atkinson Center for a Sustainable Future, Engaged Cornell and the Cornell Institute of Fashion and Fiber Innovation.
-Dr. Lewis also serves as a member of the editorial board for the Journal of Fashion, Style and Popular Culture.
+She also serves on the Faculty Advisory Board of Cornell’s Atkinson Center for a Sustainable Future.

-My current research involves work with a team of researchers towards development of a thermoregulatory garment for building energy savings.
-I am specifically examining the end-user response to this type of garment.
-I am also continuing my research focus on the viability of scalable apparel production processes based on principles of sustainability with a focus on the transformation post-consumer textile waste into new products.
+My current research focuses on the viability of scalable apparel production processes based on principles of sustainability with a focus on the transformation post-consumer textile waste into new products.

 Lewis, T.L., Zeng, X., Sanchez, V., & Fan, J. (2017).
 Environmental evaluation of fabric dyeing and water use for a global apparel manufacturer.
 AATCC Journal of Research, 4(1), 1-13.